-- View the beds, chairs, cabinets and other items that graced the imperial residences, especially from 1800 onwards
+- View beds, chairs, cabinets, etc. that graced imperial residences, especially from 1800 onwards

 The first floor at the entrance is where most of the upholstered action is, beginning with an introduction to imperial furniture management.

 You know how moving house can be rather stressful?
 Now imagine that when your house has over 1400 rooms.

 The exhibition then introduces you to the depth of the museum’s imperial collection through a cornucopia of items that extends from an Egyptian-themed mini glasshouse for cacti to coat stands and candelabras.

 We also learn of the museum’s activities in a post-Habsburg world, such as research and providing props for period films.

 The rest of the rooms on this floor then present displays associated with some of the iconic Habsburg personalities, their homes and their family members (with an emphasis on the 1800s and later).
 Not just furniture, but “memorabilia” too, such as funeral crowns and chess sets made of rosewood and ivory.